 The Taylor University experience isn’t just about the next four years you spend on campus; it’s about the 40 years that follow.
 Our faculty are dedicated to helping you develop into a disciple that emulates Christ in all you do.
 With a Taylor degree, you’ll enter the world confident you have the education and experience to serve and succeed.

 Why Taylor Business?
-Here are a few frequently asked questions, answered by Dr. Larry Belcher, Professor of Economics and Finance and the Chair of the Business Department.
+Here are a few frequently asked questions, answered by Dr. Jody Hirschy, Associate Professor of Marketing and Chair of the Business Department.
 Don’t see an answer to your question?
-Contact Dr. Belcher.
+Contact Dr. Hirschy.

 What sets Taylor’s Business Program apart from other programs?